SigNoz/signoz.io/docs/operate/clickhouse/distributed-clickhouse.md

 ---

 :::info
 In v0.12, SigNoz introduces support for distributed clickhouse.
+Multiple replicas for clickhouse shards are not supported in v0.12.0, please follow upcoming releases to check availability.
 :::

 ## Prerequisites